ibm-cloud-docs/assistant-data/backup.md

     1. Run the following command to find Postgres pods:

         ```bash
-        oc get pods | grep postgres
+        oc get pods | grep ${INSTANCE}-postgres
         ```
         {: codeblock}

-    1. The files that you must copy are `pgmig`, `postgres.yaml`, `resourceController.yaml`, and the file that you created for your downloaded data.
+    1. The files that you must copy are `pgmig`, `postgres.yaml`, `resourceController.yaml`, `ca.crt` (the secret file generated in step 6), and the file that you created for your downloaded data.
 Run the following commands to copy the files.

         If you are restoring data to a stand-alone {{site.data.keyword.icp4dfull_notm}} cluster, then replace all references to `oc` with `kubectl` in these sample commands.
         {: note}